 - 1. Assignments will be done in Mindtap/Aplia. - 2.
 All assignments will be due at 20:00 on the due date.
 It is your responsibility to remember the due dates.
 Late assignments will not be accepted.
 Furthermore, technical problems can be expected to sometimes occur with computer systems and internet availability so it may be a good idea to not wait until the last minute to submit your assignment.
-Technical problems will not justify shifting the assignment weight to the final exam. - 3.
-Course material covered in a particular assignment will typically be covered in class at least one week before the assignment is due and assignments can be done at any time prior to the due date.
-Given these factors, only situations where someone can document illness or domestic affliction for an extended period (i.e. the entire 14 or more days prior to the assignment due date) would possibly warrant shifting the assignment weight to the final exam.
+Technical problems will not justify shifting the assignment weight to the final exam.

-- 4. Emails regarding the assignments should be directed to the teaching assistants (TAs), who will be assigned to this course. - Students are free to complete material in Mindtap that pertains to topics covered in lectures.
+- 3. Course material covered in a particular assignment will typically be covered in class one week before the assignment is due and assignments can be done at any time prior to the due date.
+Given these factors, only situations where someone can document illness or domestic affliction for an extended period (i.e. the entire 14 or more days prior to the assignment due date) would possibly warrant shifting the assignment weight to the final exam. - 4.
+Students are free to complete material in Mindtap that pertains to topics covered in lectures.
 Emails regarding Mindtap should be directed towards the providers of Mindtap.
 I am unable to help with computer issues.